 Several rivers and streams play a role in feeding water into our reservoirs and ground water supplies, but we only draw water directly from the River Murray.

-The River also provides water to many regional communities, of our 68 drinking water supply systems, 33 source water either directly or indirectly from the River Murray, including 18 water treatment plants located along South Australia’s reaches of the River Murray.
-The River Murray also supplements metropolitan Adelaide’s reservoirs (with the exception of Myponga Reservoir) via two raw water major pipelines: the Murray Bridge-Onkaparinga pipeline and the Mannum-Adelaide pipeline.
+The Murray makes a key contribution to the water security of more than 1.7 million SA Water customers across South Australia.
+Of our 68 drinking water supply systems, 33 source water either directly or indirectly draw from the river, including 18 water treatment plants located along South Australia’s reaches of the Murray.

-Three major pipelines supply treated water from the River Murray to various regional communities; the Morgan-Whyalla Pipeline, Swan Reach – Stockwell pipeline and the Tailem Bend-Keith pipeline.
+Three major pipelines supply treated water from the River Murray to various regional communities - the Morgan to Whyalla, Swan Reach to Stockwell pipeline and Tailem Bend to Keith pipelines.

 The river also supplements metropolitan Adelaide’s reservoirs (with the exception of Myponga Reservoir) via two raw water major pipelines - Murray Bridge to Onkaparinga and Mannum to Adelaide.

 You can read more about the Murray's place in SA Water's history here.
 Visit our River Murray section to see how we are helping to manage the river to make sure it is a sustainable source of water into the future.